Globular weak $\omega$-categories as models of a type theory: The Grothendieck-Maltsiniotis definition of -categories

 By convention, in the case of the pasting scheme $D_0$, we chose $\partial D_0$ to be the empty globular set, which is not a pasting scheme.

-\paragraph{Characterization of the source and target via the relation $\triangleleft$.} The notions of source and target are defined for all the pasting schemes, and entertains a close connection with the relation $\triangleleft$ defined above.
-Given a pasting scheme $X$ and two parallel cells $x,y$ in $X$, we denote $X(x,y)$ the set of cells with source $x$ and target $y$.
-Then the relation $\triangleleft$ on the entire pasting scheme $X$ is a preorder, so it also induces a preorder on the set $X(x,y)$.
+\paragraph{Characterization of the source and target via the relation $\triangleleft$.} The notions of source and target are defined for all the pasting schemes, and are closely related to the relation $\triangleleft$ defined above.
+Given a pasting scheme $X$ and two parallel cells $x$ and $y$ in $X$, we denote by $X(x,y)$ the set of cells with source $x$ and target $y$.
+Then the relation $\triangleleft$ on the entire pasting scheme $X$ is a preorder, and therefore also induces a preorder on the set $X(x,y)$.
 We thus define two sub-globular sets of the pasting scheme $X$ of dimension $n$, denoted $\partial^-X$ and $\partial^+X$ as follows

-Where the $\max$ and the $\min$ are respectively the maximal element and the minimal element for the preorder $\triangleleft$.
+Where the $\max$ and the $\min$ are respectively the maximal and minimal elements for the preorder $\triangleleft$.

-\begin{prop} The globular set $\partial^-X$ is the image of the source morphism $\sigma_X:\partial X\to X$ and the globular set $\partial^+X$ is the image of the target morphism $\tau_X:\partial X\to X$ \end{prop} \begin{proof} One can verify these images, by definition morphisms $\sigma_X$ and $\tau_X$, since it removes the variables of maximal dimension $n$, and keeps the variables of dimension $n-2$.
+\begin{prop} The globular set $\partial^-X$ (\resp $\partial^+X$) is the image of the source morphism $\sigma_X:\partial X\to X$ (\resp target morphism $\tau_X:\partial X\to X$). \end{prop} \begin{proof} One can check these images, by definition morphisms $\sigma_X$ and $\tau_X$, since it removes the variables of maximal dimension $n$, and keeps the variables of dimension $n-2$.
 Proving the equality in dimension $n-1$ requires a careful handling of the subtlety that appears in the case of several successive cells dimension $n$ composed in dimension $n-1$. \end{proof}

 \paragraph{Maps in the category $\COH_0$.} The characterization of pasting schemes using the relation $\triangleleft$ allows us show that the maps in the category $\COH_0$ are very restricted.